Jon Harris-Clippinger, Musical Director

 Youth Symphony

-Youth Symphony is the premier full symphony orchestra conducted by Musical Director Jon Harris-Clippinger.
-Youth Symphony comprises the most talented and dedicated student musicians through age 22.
+Youth Symphony is the premier full symphony orchestra of Salem Youth Symphony, conducted by Musical Director Jon Harris-Clippinger.
+Composed of the most talented and dedicated student musicians up to age 22, Youth Symphony performs professional-level symphonic repertoire, providing a rigorous and rewarding orchestral experience.
+Audition required.

 School Music Ensemble Participation Requirements